Readless

 "

-"The true productivity poison in the modern workplace or educational environment are the quick checks of unrelated sources of information that create that persistent state of divided attention." — Cal Newport
+"The true productivity poison in the modern workplace or educational environment are the quick checks of unrelated sources of information that create that persistent state of divided attention." — Cal Newport, Georgetown University professor and author of Deep Work

 That quote matters because the real KPI is not whether a summary exists.
 It is whether the tool cuts the number of unnecessary checks you make each day.
 If your goal is a digest-first outcome rather than a better feed reader, compare this with AI newsletter summarization and the workflow behind how Readless works.

-6. Where Readwise Reader and Readless fit better than either tool
+6. When do Readwise Reader and Readless fit better than either tool?

-Once AI enters the picture, some users are no longer shopping for a traditional reader at all.
-They are shopping for either better knowledge capture or less reading time.
+Readwise Reader wins when retention and notes matter more than triage; Readless wins when the goal is fewer reading sessions overall.
+Readwise Reader lists at $9.99/month annual or $12.99 monthly, framed around highlights and learning rather than feed control.
+Once AI enters the picture, some users are no longer shopping for a traditional reader at all — they are shopping for either better knowledge capture or less reading time.

 Readwise ReaderHighlights, notes, and recall$9.99/month annual or $12.99 monthlyBest if remembering and reusing what you read matters more than pure triage